On the Genus of Random Regular Graphs: Abstract

 \section{Abstract}

-{The orientable genus of a graph $G$ is the minimum number of handles required to embed that graph on a surface.
-Determining graph genus is a fundamental yet often difficult task.
+{The genus of a graph is a topological invariant that measures the minimum genus of a surface on which the graph can be embedded without any edges crossing.
+Graph genus plays a fundamental role in topological graph theory, used to classify and study different types of graphs and their properties.
 We show that, for any integer $d \geq 2$, the genus of a random $d$-regular graph on $n$ nodes is $\frac{(d - 2)}{4}n(1 - \varepsilon) $ with high probability for any $\varepsilon > 0$}.